Roy Jefferson: NFL career statistics

+Regular season

 Personal life

+In early 1965, Jefferson led a march protesting racial bias in Salt Lake City, in front of the headquarters of The Church of Jesus Christ of Latter-day Saints.
 Jefferson is the cousin of tight end Marv Fleming; they were teammates in high school and college, but were on opposing sides during Super Bowl VII.
 Jefferson left Utah for the NFL in 1965, but returned to school in the off-seasons and completed his bachelor's degree in June 1970.